 In May 2005, we entered into a letter of intent with LG Life Sciences Ltd., a leading pharmaceutical company in Korea, concerning a possible collaboration between our two companies where LG Life Sciences expressed interest in marketing our Healive vaccine worldwide and we expressed interest in the possibility of using LG Life Sciences' hepatitis B vaccines in our production of Bilive.
 In February 2006, we entered into an exclusive distribution agreement with LG Life Sciences, Ltd. under which LG Life Sciences granted us an exclusive right to market and distribute its hepatitis B vaccine, Euvax B, in mainland China for five years from the date we obtain regulatory approval for the sale of the product in China.
 This is the first strategic alliance that we have made with a major vaccine supplier to capitalize upon our local knowledge and technology expertise in the vaccine industry.
-We are currently in the process of applying for regulatory approval for sale of Euvax B in China.
-In March 2006, we entered into an additional letter of intent with LG Life Sciences under which we expressed our intention to appoint LG Life Sciences as the exclusive distributor of our pandemic influenza vaccines in Korea, subject to a definitive agreement being signed on or before December 31, 2006.
+We have filed the application for regulatory approval for sale of Euvax B in China.